ghxm/intro-css-ws22/README.md

   - How polarized are MPs in the german Bundestag?

 #### Literature

 - *Peterson, A., & Spirling, A. (2018).
 Classification Accuracy as a Substantive Quantity of Interest: Measuring Polarization in Westminster Systems.
-Political Analysis, 26(1), 120-128. doi:10.1017/pan.2017.39*
+Political Analysis, 26(1), 120-128.
+DOI: 10.1017/pan.2017.39*